spxrobots/server/README.md

 ### Hardware and Operating System

-Format external USB drive to NTFS, and name "spxrobots".
+Format external USB drive to ext4, and name/label "spxrobots".

 ### Preparing the SD Card